Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 Robert Williams III Insights vs. the Heat

-- This season, he's put up 2.3% of the Celtics' attempted field goals, as he's averaging 4.9 per contest.

-- Williams' Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Williams' opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- The Heat concede 109.8 points per game, second-ranked in the league.
+- The Heat give up 41.9 rebounds per game, ranking sixth in the NBA.

-- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per contest.

-- In terms of assists, the Heat have given up 25.6 per game, 14th in the league.
+- The Heat concede 25.6 assists per contest, 14th-ranked in the league.

 Robert Williams III vs. the Heat